Direct Acting Vasodilators

 Hydralazine, which is highly specific for arterial vessels, reduces systemic vascular resistance and arterial pressure.
 Indirect cardiac stimulation (e.g., tachycardia) occurs with hydralazine administration because of the activation of the baroreceptor reflex.

 Hydralazine is used occasionally (although rarely alone) in the treatment of arterial hypertension.
 It is not first-line therapy for arterial hypertension.
 Its relatively short half-life, which requires frequent dosing, and its precipitation of reflex tachycardia make it undesirable for treating chronic hypertension.
 However, it is used in treating acute hypertensive emergencies, secondary hypertension caused by preeclampsia, and pulmonary hypertension.
 It is often used with a beta-blocker and diuretic to attenuate the baroreceptor-mediated reflex tachycardia and renal sodium retention, respectively.

 Hydralazine has a role in the management of heart failure with reduced ejection fraction (HFrEF) because of its ability to reduce afterload and enhance stroke volume and ejection fraction.
-When used in heart failure, it is given along with a diuretic and often with isosorbide dinitrate, a nitrodilator.
+When used in heart failure, it is given along with a diuretic and frequently with isosorbide dinitrate, a nitrodilator.

 Side Effects and Contraindications

-Common side effects of hydralazine include headaches, flushing and tachycardia.
+Common side effects of hydralazine include headaches, flushing, and tachycardia.
 Reflex cardiac stimulation can precipitate angina in patients with coronary artery disease.
 Some patients (~10%) experience a lupus-like syndrome.